Heinrich Severloh

-Heinrich "Hein" Severloh (23 June 1923 – 14 January 2006) was a soldier in the German 352nd Infantry Division stationed in Normandy in 1944.
-He became famous for a memoir WN 62 – Erinnerungen an Omaha Beach Normandie, 6.
-Juni 1944, published in 2000.
-In the book, the authors claim that as a machine gunner, Severloh inflicted over 1,000 and possibly over 2,000 casualties to the American soldiers landing on Omaha Beach on D-Day.
-However, Severloh's claim is not viewed as credible by either US or German historians.
-Total US casualties (killed, wounded, and missing) from all sources along the five-mile length of Omaha Beach on D-Day are estimated at 2,400.
+Heinrich “Hein” Severloh, was a soldier in the German 352nd Infantry Division stationed in Normandy in 1944.
+Severloh became notable for his memoir WN 62 – Erinnerungen an Omaha Beach Normandie, 6.
+Juni 1944 and translated into English as WN 62: A German Soldier’s Memories of the Defence of Omaha Beach, Normandy, June 6, 1944 in which he claims that, as a machine gunner, he inflicted over 1,000, possibly 2,000, casualties on Allied soldiers landing on Omaha Beach on D-Day.

+The claims made in his memoir, ghostwritten by Helmut Konrad von Keusgen, first published in 2000 with an expanded edition in 2002, are regarded by historians as implausible, particularly given that total Allied casualties, (killed, wounded, and missing), across the six-mile length of Omaha Beach are estimated at around 2,400.

 Early life

 Severloh was born into a farming family in Metzingen in the Lüneburg Heath area of North Germany, close to the small city of Celle.

 Service in the Wehrmacht

 Conscripted into the Wehrmacht on 23 July 1941, at the age of 18, Severloh was assigned to the 19th Light Artillery Replacement Division in Hanover.
 In August, he was transferred to France to join the 3rd Battery of the 321st Artillery Regiment, where he trained as a dispatch rider.
 In December 1942, he was sent to the Eastern Front and assigned to the rear of his division to drive sleighs.
 As punishment for making dissenting remarks, he was forced to perform physical exertions that left him with permanent health problems and necessitated six-month convalescence in a hospital.
 After this, he went on leave to his family's farm to help gather the harvest.

 In October 1943, Severloh was sent for non-commissioned officer training in Brunswick, but was recalled after less than a month to rejoin his unit which had been reclassified as the 352nd Infantry Division and was stationed in Normandy.